 Staff described the four cornerstones of Māori health 'Te Whare Tapa Whā' and stated care plans include the physical, spiritual, family, and mental health of the residents.
 For end of life care they use Te Ara Whakapiri.
-Residents and whānau interviewed confirmed they were involved in care planning and decision making and residents have the opportunity to identify their own pae ora.
-The registered nurses interviewed described working in partnership with the resident and whānau to develop initial and long-term care plans.
-The service ensures residents with disabilities and their whānau are not restricted in accessing information, care, and support that they need.
+Residents and family/whānau interviewed confirmed they participated in care planning and decision making and residents have the opportunity to identify their own pae ora.
+The registered nurses interviewed described working in partnership with the resident and family/whānau to develop initial and long-term care plans.
+The service ensures residents with disabilities and their family/whānau are not restricted in accessing information, care, and support that they need.

-Residents have the choice to remain with their own GP, however there is a 'house' general practitioner (GP) who provides medical services to residents.
-The GP visits twice a week and completes three-monthly reviews, admissions and sees all residents of concern.
-The GP stated he is notified via text and email in a timely manner for any residents with health concerns.
-The GP is available after-hours 24/7.
-All GP notes are entered into the electronic system.
-The GP commented positively on the care the residents received.
+The nurse practitioner (NP) visits twice a week and completes three-monthly reviews, admissions and sees all residents of concern.
+The NP stated they are notified in a timely manner about any residents with health concerns.
+The NP or GP service is available after-hours 24/7.
+All NP notes are entered into the electronic system.
+The NP commented very positively on the care the residents received.
 Allied health care professionals involved in the care of the resident included, (but were not limited to) physiotherapist, district nurse, speech language therapist, older persons mental health clinical nurse specialist, geriatrician, pharmacist, and dietitian.

 Residents interviewed reported their needs were being met.
-Relatives are invited to attend GP reviews, if they are unable to attend, they are updated of any changes.
-Family members interviewed stated their relative's needs were being appropriately met and stated they are notified of all changes to health as evidenced in the electronic progress notes.
-When a resident's condition alters, the registered nurse initiates a review and if required a GP visit or referral to nurse
+Relatives are invited to attend NP reviews, if they are unable to attend, they are updated of any changes.
+Family members interviewed stated their relative's needs were being appropriately met and stated they are notified of all changes to health, as evidenced in the electronic progress notes.
+When a resident's condition alters, the registered nurse initiates a review and if required, a NP visit or referral to nurse specialist consultants occurs.